JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 ### <a name="topic5"></a>Using PNG icons in toolbars

-**AfxGdiplus.inc** provides functions that allow to use alphablended PNG icons in toolbars.
+**AfxGdiplus.inc** provides functions that allow to use alpha-blended PNG icons in toolbars.

 **AfxGdipIconFromFile** loads the images from disk and **AfxGdipIconFromRes** from a resource file embedded in the application.